TCWilliams/lotto-ruiner/README.md

 # lotto-ruiner
-When your friends start asking you to buy lotto tickets with them, you have to find a way to demonstrate the futility.
+When your friends start asking you to buy lotto tickets with them, you have to find a way to demonstrate the poor odds.

 VueJS app to show lotto results and cost over many games.
 Stops if you win powerball or first division if not playing powerball.